emprax/Xtender/README.md

     .BuildServiceProvider();
 ```

-Here both the aforementioned ItemExtension and the CompositeExtension are being linked by the builder object and the extender can be created by simply calling Build().
-The extensions themselves are being constructed this way to ensure that they perserve update-to-date dependencies (dependencies with a short lifetime and/or specific temporary data should be retrieved in update-to-date form and should not be inserted while disposed).
-The IServiceProvider can be used next to the builder to determine the extension dependencies.
+Here both the aforementioned ItemExtension and the CompositeExtension are linked to the extender by the builder object and the extender can be created by simply calling Build().
+The extensions themselves are constructed this way to ensure that they preserve update-to-date dependencies (dependencies with a short lifetime and/or specific temporary data should be retrieved in update-to-date form and should not be inserted while disposed).
+The IServiceProvider (marked as *provider* in the example) can be used next to the builder to determine the extension dependencies.

-The client itself has already been defined within the library and carries the extensions as well as the visitor-state.
-This state type is being determined by the AddXtender<TAccepter, TState>(...) method, where the TState serves this purpose.
+The extender itself has already been defined within the library and carries the extensions as well as the visitor-state.
+This state type is determined by the AddXtender<TAccepter, TState>(...) method, where the TState serves this purpose.
 The state is used to carry specific data that would, in the old situation, have been preserved by the Visitor Pattern its own visitor class and could be updated when visiting the accepting objects.
 So the state in this implementation provides its take on that regard.

 ```C#
 // An example composition.